ocsigen/ocsigen-start/template.distillery/README.md

 make all (or byte or opt)
 ```

-- Deploy your project on your system
+- DEPRECATED Deploy your project on your system
 ```Shell
 sudo make install (or install.byte or install.opt)
 ```

-- Run the server on the deployed project
+- DEPRECATED Run the server on the deployed project
 ```Shell
 sudo make run.byte (or run.opt)
 ```

-If `WWWUSER` in the `Makefile.options` is you, you don't need the
-`sudo`.
 If Eliom isn't installed globally, however, you need to
 re-export some environment variables to make this work:
 ```Shell
 sudo PATH=$PATH OCAMLPATH=$OCAMLPATH LD_LIBRARY_PATH=$LD_LIBRARY_PATH make run.byte/run.opt